Breckenridge Oktoberfest

 Where can I park?

-Breckenridge’s downtown parking lots are paid and traditionally fill up fast.
-The most convenient parking will be in the South Gondola Parking Structure at 150 Watson Avenue.
-Guests can also park for free on Airport Rd. and take the Gray Route bus into downtown.
+The most convenient (and FREE though mid-Nov.) parking will be in the South Gondola Parking Structure at 150 Watson Avenue.
+The rest of Breckenridge’s downtown lots are paid and traditionally fill up fast.
 Guests should plan to arrive early and park in the same spot for the day.

 How do I get around?